karmab/openshaft/README.md

 - translate the veth pair in openshift world ( or use a cron on compute nodes to do the same?)
 - evaluate use of net=host for openvswitch related containers
 - test along with ovn and contiv
+- review if it makes sense to push images to docker hub

 ## Problems?